-The commands that provide reports on labels are:
+The commands that list information about labels are:

-Command Description p4 labels Report the names, dates, and descriptions of all labels known to the server p4 labels file#revrange Report the names, dates, and descriptions of all labels that include the specified revision range of file. p4 files @labelname Lists all files and revisions contained in the given label. p4 sync -n @labelname Shows what p4 sync would do when retrieving files from a particular label into your client workspace, without actually performing the sync.
+Command Description p4 labels List the names, dates, and descriptions of all labels known to the server p4 labels file#revrange List the names, dates, and descriptions of all labels that tag the specified revision(s) of file.

+Command Description p4 files @labelname Lists all files and revisions tagged by labelname. p4 sync -n @labelname Lists the revisions in the label that would be brought into your client workspace, without updating your client workspace.